Waveform-Analytics/yooink/README.md

 ## Quick Setup

-You can install this package using:
+You can install this package from [PyPI](https://pypi.org/project/yooink/) using:

 ```bash
 pip install yooink